Kelephan pony

 • Rokey ponies are cool with that stone appearance, but hella hard to explain in some non-brain-melting theory.
 So despite me not being fan of 'magic explains everything' I had to use it.

-• From early versions of kelephans, they stayed so far untouched and unedited, till 2021, when reworking of linearts and breed sheets started.
+• From early versions of kelephans, they stayed so far untouched and unedited, till 2021, when reworking of lineart and breed sheets started.

-• Rokey ponies used to be called rockey ponies, becasue they are simply made out of rock.
-For sake of fantasy naiming, I schitched to rokey.
+• Rokey ponies used to be called rockey ponies, because they are simply made out of rock.
+For sake of fantasy naming, I switched to rokey.